HeardLibrary/digital-scholarship/computer/command-windows.md

 <a href="../files-windows/">Go to the Windows file page</a>
 ```

-This goes to the parent of the current web page and moves to the Windows files page.
+This goes to the parent of the current web page and moves to the `files-windows` page.
+Note that the dot system is also used in Unix-style commands.

 **Saving a list of files to a file**

-You can easily create a text file containing a list of files using *piping*.
-Piping redirects the output of a shell command to a file instead of to a screen.
+You can easily create a text file containing a list of files using *output redirection*.
+Redirection sends the output of a command to a file instead of to a screen.
 Try this:

 ```
-ls ../Guest/*.* > Documents/files.txt
+dir /b ..\Public\*.* > Documents/files.txt
 ```

+**Note:** The `/b` in the command is called a *switch* and will be discussed later.

-This command lists the files (but not directories) in the Guest directory and pipes the listing to a file called `files.txt` located in the Documents subdirectory of the current working directory.
+This command lists the files in the public directory and redirects the listing to a file called `files.txt` located in the Documents subdirectory of the current working directory.
 If you ran this command, you can open your Documents folder and open the `files.txt` file in a text editor.
+Notice that adding `/b` following the command creates a brief directory listing that includes only the file names.

 Note that if the file already exists, it will be overwritten with the new output.
 If there is no output, the file will still be created -- it will just be empty.

-## Running a program using the shell
+## Running a program using the command line

 You are probably used to launching software by double-clicking on an icon in Finder or Launchpad.
 Applications can also be launched by executing them at the command line.
 In some cases, the application will run and communicate with you through the terminal window.
 In other cases, the application will open a new window on your desktop.

-A text editor called `pico` comes pre-installed with Linux.
-To run a program like pico, you enter its name at the command line
+A text editor called Notepad with a graphical graphical user interface (GUI) comes pre-installed with Windows.
+To run a program like notepad from the command line, you just enter its name.

 ```
-pico
+notepad
 ```

-To quit pico, hold on the `Control` or `Ctrl` key, then press the `X` key.
-(This is not a general behavior.
-Some programs are quit by pressing `Control` and `C`, `Control` and `Z`, or some other key combination.
-Generally the `Command` key is not used in the shell.)
+**Note:**  When Notepad is run, a seperate window with the GUI opens up.
+When some other applications (for example Python and Docker) are running, the continue to use the console window.
+Those applications often change the prompt so that you know you aren't issuing generic Command Prompt commands.
+To exit an application that runs directly in the console, often you hold on the `Control` or `Ctrl` key, then press the `C` key.
+This isn't always the way to quit -- ome programs are quit by pressing `Control` and `X`, `Control` and `Z`, or some other key combination.

 When you run a program at the command line, you can specify some things about how the program should work by following its name with other characters.
-For example, you can tell pico what text file you want to edit by following its name with the path of the file.
+For example, you can tell Notepad what text file you want to edit by following its name with the path of the file.
 (If you only put a filename without a path, it will look for the file in the current working directory.)
 Here's an example:

 ```
-pico Documents/diagram.txt
+notepad Documents\diagram.txt
 ```

-pico will open the text file `diagram.txt` in the `Documents` subfolder of the current working directory.
+pico will open the text file `diagram.txt` from the `Documents` subfolder of the current working directory.

 Putting the path to a file upon which the program should operate (called the *argument*) after the program command is a general pattern.
 For example, if you have Python 3 installed on your computer, you can run the script `myProg.py` in the Downloads folder by giving this command:

 ```
-python3 ~/Downloads/myProg.py
+python Downloads\myProg.py
 ```

-**Flags**
+**Flags and switches**

-The behavior of a program can be controlled by adding *flags* (also known as options or switches) between the command and the argument.
-Flags usually begin with either a single dash or two dashes.
+The behavior of a program can be controlled by adding *flags* between the command and the argument.
+Flags begin with either a single dash or two dashes.
 Often flags with two dashes are unabbreviated and flags with a single dash are abbreviated.

 A typical flag is `--help`.
 You can use it to get help with a program (including finding out what all the flags are that you can use with it!).
-Try this:
+For example:

 ```
-pico --help
+python --help
-pico -h
+python -h
 ```

 Sometimes the flags have their own arguments separated from them by a space.
 Here's an example:

 ```
-pico -o ~/Documents diagram.txt
+docker --config \apps\cf ps
 ```

 Let's break it down:
-1. `pico` is the command that runs the program
+1. `docker` is the command that runs the Docker application
-2. `-o` is the flag that sets the operating directory.
-It's an `o` (oh), not a `0` (zero).
+2. `--config` is a flag that indicates the location of the configuration file
-3. `~/Documents` is the argument for the operating directory flag.
-It's the directory to be used by default.
+3. `\apps\cf` is the argument for the config flag.
+It's the path to the directory containing the configuration file.
-4. `diagram.txt` is the file to be opened.
-Since `~/Documents` has been set as the operating dirctory, pico will look for `diagram.txt` there.
+4. `ps` is the argument for the Docker application.
+It indicates that the Docker program should list available containers.

+Notice that if flags have arguments, they come immediately after the flag, while arguments for the main command come at the end of the line.

+Flags are a common feature of the Windows command line and the Linux shell.
+So if you are a current or former Mac or Linux user, they should be familiar.
+Windows has another way to control the behavior of an application that is NOT found in the Linux command line: *switches*.
+Switches behave an a similar manner to flags, but their syntax is different.

+In the Windows shell, switches are generally a single letter and are preceeded with a forward slash.
+We saw the "bare listing" switch `/b` in an example above.
+The behaviors of switches and flags are similar.
+You can follow a command by multiple switches separated by spaces.
+Switches can also have arguments, but their use is somewhat inconsistent.
+Sometimes switch arguments come immediately after the switch with no space and sometimes they are separated by a space.
+Sometimes switches come before the argument of the main command and sometimes they come after it.

+Because of the inconsistent use of switches, you need to look at the documentation to see the exact syntax for how switches are used for a particular command.
+For many Windows commands, you can get help by following the command with `/?`.

-You may have noticed that the syntax that we've been using is similar to the shell commands.
+You may have noticed that the syntax for running programs is similar to the shell commands.
 That's because at their hearts, shell commands are really just programs.
-So they can have switches and arguments just as described for other programs.

 ## The system path

-One of the really annoying and insidious problems that you can encounter is to try to run a program and to get the error `Command not found`.
+One of the really annoying and insidious problems that you can encounter is to try to run program X and to get the error `X is not recognized as an internal or external command, operable program or batch file`.
 This error happens when the shell doesn't know where to look to find the program you are trying to run.

 When the shell tries to run a program, it first looks in the current working directory.
 So one solution to this problem is to just navigate to the directory where the program was installed or saved, then execute the command to run it from that directory.
 Another somewhat annoying way to solve the problem is to write out the full path of the command instead of just typing it.
-For example, if the program `doSomething` is in the `/Applications` directory, you could give this command:
+For example, if the program `doSomething` is in the `\Applications` directory, you could give this command:

 ```
-/Applications/doSomething
+\Applications\doSomething
 ```

 However, you'd often like to be able to run a program from any working directory.
 In that case, you need to add the location of the program to the system PATH variable.
 The system PATH is a list of paths where the shell will look if it can't find the program in the current working directory.
 If an application is well-designed, during the installation process, the installer will either add the necessary path to the PATH variable, or ask you if you want it to add the path to the PATH variable (you should say "yes").
 However, some sloppier installers don't do this.